Miroslav Volf: Public theologian

 Over the years, in diverse settings Volf has brought faith to bear on a variety of more public issues.
 Examples include the following: He was a member of the Global Agenda Council on Faith and on Values of the World Economic Forum (2009–2011); he worked with the Advisory Council of President Obama's Office of Faith-based and Neighborhood Partnerships; he gave a keynote address at the International Prayer Breakfast at the United Nations (on 9/11) and spoke at the National Prayer Breakfast in Washington (2010); he delivered a keynote address at the international Military Chief of Chaplains conference in Cape Town, South Africa (2008).
 He is also present in the media, giving interviews to major news organizations in this country (for instance, NPR, CNN, MSNBC) and abroad (for instance, Al Jazeera, HRT).

-Yale Center for Faith and Culture

 In 2003, Volf founded the Yale Center for Faith and Culture housed at Yale Divinity School.
 The goal of the center, which he still directs, is to promote the practice of faith in all spheres of life through theological research and leadership development.
-The goal corresponds to Volf's abiding interest in "theological ideas with legs".
-For the most part, various activities of the center, housed in discrete "programs" and "initiatives", have mirrored Volf's own long-standing theological interests ("God and Human Flourishing", "Ethics and Spirituality in the Workplace", "Reconciliation Program", "Adolescent Faith and Flourishing", "Faith and Globalization").